rpalma06/bywToolsPy/README.md

 # BACKYARD WORLDS PLANET 9 CLICK EXTRACTION AND CLUSTER DETECTION

 This is a code package used to extract Backyard Worlds Planet 9 user clicks and detect click clusters.
+It is a python adaptation of Aaron Meisner's IDL code that can be found at https://github.com/backyardworlds/byp9

 Before you start, you need:

 1. A folder "input" containing the files with Backyard Worlds Planet 9 clicks.
 The algorithm expects that the entries in the file are chronologically in order.
 2. A folder "work" for intermediate files.